Growing potato starting with true seed

 Three seed pods of Blue of Sweden - on the half inch background grid you observe a pod size of almost one inch across.
 These are the largest seed pods of my collection, and the only pods that turn purple - all other seed pods range from light green to dark green.
 This is the seed I have harvested from a few dozen pods harvested from Russian Blue potato vines.

 In the winter/spring start the potato seed like you would start a tomato seed and transplant the vines in the garden after the danger of frost has passed.
-If you have a green house you can start the seed earlier and grow the vines under lights ... small tuberlets are formed on the tiny vines ... potato vines can then be started outdoors transplanting the tuberlets.
+If you have a green house you can start the seed earlier and grow the vines under lights ... small mini tubers are formed on the tiny vines ... potato vines can then be started outdoors by planting the mini tubers.
 (See seed starting reports at the bottom of this page).

-I guess that if you start your seed too late in the spring, instead of producting tuberlets to start vines in the field, you may be able to transplant the vine that sprouted indoor under growing lights (like you transplant tomato vines).
+If you start your seed too late in the spring, instead of producing mini tubers to start vines in the field, you may be able to transplant the vine that sprouted indoor under growing lights (like you transplant tomato vines).
 I'll try both methods and will post result reports at the bottom of this page.

 If you want to produce a lot of potato seed pods you can graft a vine started from seed onto a tomato seedling.
 The tomato seedling provides the root system (which obviously will NOT produce any tubers) and the potato vine will produce a large number of flowers and seed pods.